hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 * Let's take a quick look at what concurrency features Java currently offers.
 * Now, Java has been on a journey towards better concurrency features since the very beginning of the language.
 * Taking that analogy a bit further, let's see where this journey began and through what stations we have traveled so far!

----

-## Thread

-* since Java 1.0; <!-- .element: class="fragment fade-in-then-semi-out" -->
-* models a thread of execution in a program; <!-- .element: class="fragment fade-in-then-semi-out" -->
-* allows doing multiple things at the same time. <!-- .element: class="fragment fade-in-then-semi-out" -->

-note:

-* An easy-to-relate example domain always helps me to understand technical concepts.
+* Now, an easy-to-relate example domain always helps me to understand technical concepts.
 * So let's use the bar story I just told, and extend it with a restaurant.
 * We might become a bit hungry after we've had a few drinks, right?